 Set aside time to work together and apart (physically).

-When you’re done, review the .md document on GitHub to make sure you’re happy with the final state of your work.
+When you’re done, review the documents on GitHub to make sure you’re happy with the final state of your work.
 Then go get some rest!

-Code: In your write up your code should be hidden (
+Code: In your presentation your code should be hidden (

 |Team peer evaluation||10 pts|